Growing Pumpkins in Containers: A Complete Urban Garden Guide

 How to Plant Pumpkins in Containers

-Planting pumpkin seeds in containers is fairly easy.
-Here are some steps to follow:
+Planting pumpkin seeds in containers is easy.

 Choose the right container

 Choose a container that is at least 12-18 inches deep and wide.
-The container should have drainage holes to prevent waterlogging.

 Here is the container I recommend: